RecardoIT/Active-Directory-Setup-Administration/README.md

 Once Windows boots, go to settings, and then under the "Network & Internet" option, select "Adapter Settings"
 <img src="https://imgur.com/sJxxgsI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-Now, click a ethernet adapter and "Properties" pay attention to the "IpV4 address" addresses starting with (example 10.0.8.12) will be the nat adapter
+Click a ethernet adapter and "Properties" pay attention to the "IpV4 address" addresses starting with (example 10.0.8.12) will be the nat adapter
 <img src="https://imgur.com/8isXdtW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 Once that's done, rename the second network adapter to "internal" so you can clearly differenciate between the internal network, and traffic going through the nat adapter.